Blainear/rom-collection-cleanup-tool/README.md

 To create a standalone executable of the GUI, the project provides `build_exe.py`.
 The script uses [PyInstaller](https://www.pyinstaller.org/), which must be installed manually:

+## Getting Started

+**The tool works excellently out-of-the-box** using intelligent filename analysis to detect regional duplicates.
+Most ROM collections will be cleaned effectively without any additional setup.

+**For enhanced cross-regional matching** (like detecting that "Biohazard" = "Resident Evil"), you can optionally configure API access to external game databases:

 The tool supports two database options for enhanced cross-language ROM matching.
 Choose the one that works best for you:

 #### **Option 1: TheGamesDB (Recommended for ROM collectors)**